AES Solar has made a significant contribution to the design and build of the 2018 House of the Year, announced on Channel 4’s Grand Designs recently.

 Another prestigious project in our portfolio

 AES Solar was established in 1979 and has led the way in solar panel technology.
-Being a founding member of Scottish Renewables and the Solar Trade Association Scotland, the team at AES are involved with multi-national research and development teams into the future of solar energy.
+Being a founding member of Scottish Renewables and the Solar Trade Association Scotland, the team at AES are involved with multi-national research and development into the future of solar energy.

 Thanks to the following companies involved in the project.